CodeDifferently/lecture-slides/lectures/html/forms/content.md

 -
 ## Lecture Overview
 * HTML forms are used to collect information from the user
-* The '<form>' element  with opening and closing tags
 * An HTML form contains different types of input elements.
 * Use